LEAGUE REGISTRATION

 Section 2 – Roster and Eligibility Rules

 1. Only Coaches approved by NHA may be behind the bench at any time.
-Coaches must provide a police check to NHA officials no later than March 31st/2023
+Coaches must provide a police check to NHA officials no later than March 31st/2024

 Section 3 – Penalties

-6. All game ejections in the 2nd period will result in an automatic suspension from the next scheduled game.
+1. All game ejections resulting from a major penalty that occur during the 2nd period will result in an automatic suspension from the next scheduled game.

 Section 4 – Other